brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discources from the Pali Canon Chapter VI. Deepening One’s Perspective on the World.md

 - Highlight(pink) - Location 3438
 “Again, with sensual pleasures as the cause ... men break into houses, plunder wealth, commit burglary, ambush highways, seduce others’ wives, and when they are caught, kings have many kinds of torture inflicted on them ... whereby they incur death or deadly suffering.
 Now this too is a danger in the case of sensual pleasures, a mass of suffering visible in this present life, (MN 13: Mahādukkhakkhandha Sutta; I 84–90)

 ___

 - Highlight(pink) - Location 3323
 People who cling tenaciously to their own views of a particular situation often come into conflict with those who view the same situation in a different light.
 Views thus give rise to conflicts and disputes.
+(Ud 6:4; 67–69)

 - Highlight(pink) - Location 3325
 parable of the blind men and the elephant,
+(Ud 6:4; 67–69)

+-  Highlight(pink) - Location 3773
+Now at that time a number of ascetics and brahmins, (Ud 6:4; 67–69)

+- Highlight(pink) - Location 3774
+held various views, beliefs, and opinions, and propagated various views.
+And they were quarrelsome, disputatious, wrangling, wounding each other with verbal darts, saying, “The Dhamma is like this, the Dhamma is not like that!
+(Ud 6:4; 67–69)

+- Highlight(pink) - Location 3780
+“Formerly, monks, there was a king in Sāvatthī who addressed a man and asked him to round up all the persons in the city who were blind from birth.
+When the man had done so, the king asked the man to show the blind men an elephant.
+To some of the blind men he presented the head of the elephant, to some the ear, to others a tusk, the trunk, the body, a foot, the hindquarters, the tail, or the tuft at the end of the tail.
+And to each one he said, ‘This is an elephant.’
+(Ud 6:4; 67–69)

+- Highlight(pink) - Location 3783
+“When he reported to the king what he had done, the king went to the blind men and asked them, ‘Tell me, blind men, what is an elephant like?’
+(Ud 6:4; 67–69)

+- Highlight(pink) - Location 3785
+“Those who had been shown the head of the elephant replied, ‘An elephant, your majesty, is just like a water jar.’
+Those who had been shown the ear replied, ‘An elephant is just like a winnowing basket.’
+Those who had been shown the tusk replied, ‘An elephant is just like a plowshare.’
+Those who had been shown the trunk replied, ‘An elephant is just like a plow pole.’
+Those who had been shown the body replied, ‘An elephant is just like a storeroom.’
+And each of the others likewise described the elephant in terms of the part they had been shown.
+(Ud 6:4; 67–69)

+- Highlight(pink) - Location 3789
+“Then, saying, ‘An elephant is like this, an elephant is not like that!
+An elephant is not like this, an elephant is like that!’ they fought each other with their fists.
+And the king was delighted.
+Even so, monks, are the wanderers of other sects blind and sightless, and thus they become quarrelsome, disputatious, and wrangling, wounding each other with verbal darts.”
+(Ud 6:4; 67–69)

 ___

 - Highlight(pink) - Location 3441
 “Again, with sensual pleasures as the cause ... people indulge in misconduct of body, speech, and mind.
 Having done so, on the breakup of the body, after death, they are reborn in a state of misery, in a bad destination, in the lower world, in hell.
-Now this is a danger in the case of sensual pleasures, a mass of suffering in the life to come,2
+Now this is a danger in the case of sensual pleasures, a mass of suffering in the life to come, (MN 13: Mahādukkhakkhandha Sutta; I 84–90)

 ___